-Unrealised gains accruing to the Group, including property operating activities (see Note 5), amounted to $\notin$ 407 million as at 31 December 2014 (net of profit sharing and tax), compared with $\notin$ 382 million as at 31 December 2013.
+Unrealised gains accruing to the Group, including property operating activities (see Note 5), amounted to €407 million as at 31 December 2014 (net of profit sharing and tax), compared with €382 million as at 31 December 2013.

-The table also shows property under leasing contracts for an amount at the net book value of $\in$ 36 million as at 31 December 2014, compared to $\in$ 37 million as at 31 December 2013.
-The fair value of this property is estimated at $\in$ 62 million (i.e., unrealised capital gains of $\in$ 26 million as at 31 December 2014, compared with $\in$ 14 million as at 31 December 2013).
+The table also shows property under leasing contracts for an amount at the net book value of €36 million as at 31 December 2014, compared to €37 million as at 31 December 2013.
+The fair value of this property is estimated at $\le$ 62 million (i.e., unrealised capital gains of $\le$ 26 million as at 31 December 2014, compared with $\le$ 14 million as at 31 December 2013).

-Assets capitalised in the year include the acquisition of a property complex before its completion for $\in 20$ million.
+Assets capitalised in the year include the acquisition of a property complex before its completion for $\in$ 20 million.

-As per the fair value hierarchy established in IFRS 13, the fair value of investment property is ranked as Level 2 for an amount of $\in$ 2,438 million, and Level 3 for an amount of $\in$ 83 million.
+As per the fair value hierarchy established in IFRS 13, the fair value of investment property is ranked as Level 2 for an amount of €2,438 million, and Level 3 for an amount of €83 million.
 The Level 2 investment property comprises mainly property located in Paris, or the Greater Paris region, whose fair value is based on observable data.